 Every year we'll announce a new theme to flavor the celebration, spark creativity and bring light to connections between mathematics and all sorts of fields, concepts and ideas.

-The theme for 2020 was Mathematics is Everywhere
+The theme for the 2022 International Day of Mathematics is

 The International Day of Mathematics (IDM) is supported by the following international and regional organizations:

 - The International Council of Industrial and Applied Mathematics (ICIAM),

 - The Committee for Women in Mathematics of IMU (CWM),

 - The International Commission on Mathematical Instruction (ICMI),

 - The Mathematical Council of the Americas (MCA)

 - The Unión Matemática de América Latina y el Caribe (UMALCA),